 If you’ve ever had any questions about the Appalachian Trail, like, ‘where do the Appalachian Mountains start?’ or ‘how long does it take to hike the Appalachian Trail?’ or even, ‘how long is the Appalachian trail?’, sit back and keep reading, and all your questions will be answered.
 Almost a century ago, one man, Benton MacKaye, envisaged a great hiking trail running down the eastern seaboard of the United States, from New England to the southern Appalachians.
 His dream became the Appalachian Trail, a hiking route that stretches over 2,180 miles and across 14 states. where does the appalachian trail start and finish?
 The mountains are generally considered to stretch from Springer Mountain in Georgia all the way down to Mount Katahdin in Maine.
-It remains this year in 2020 as one of the best places to go hiking in America, with numerous luxury Appalachian rentals along the trail.
+It remains this year in 2021 as one of the best places to go hiking in America, with numerous luxury Appalachian rentals along the trail.
 The Appalachian Trail states are all stunning in their own right, so you won’t be disappointed at any point on your hiking adventure.